-I usually try to substitute things I cannot get an while doing so I made my very own German Ramen.
+I usually try to substitute for things I cannot get.
+While doing so I made my very own German Ramen.
 It’s stronger and even got some potatoes in it but it already made two fans (my girl and me).
 Still a very intimate Ramen circle so far.

 Japanese people are obsessed with making and eating Ramen.
 There are even magazines dedicated solely to eating Ramen, new shops and techniques and of course there are multiple manga series out there trying to capture the magic of Ramen.
 It’s safe to say, it’s pretty popular.

 The Japan design committee hosting the Mino Ramen Bowl Exhibition which is on display through January 26, 2015, at Design Gallery 1953 (7th floor of Matsuya Ginza Department Store).
 25 different Ramen bowls have been designed by well known Japanese artists all craftsmen of Mino City.
 The city in the Gifu prefecture is locating the biggest ceramic manufacturers from Japan and the place where 90% of all the Ramen bowls are made.

 [iframe src=”https://www.spoon-tamago.com/wp-content/uploads/2014/12/donburi_4.jpg” width=”1200″ height=”500″]